 •

-Plural Metaphysical Supervaluationism — co-authored with Cristian Mariani, Giuliano Torrengo (forthcoming in Inquiry)
+Plural Metaphysical Supervaluationism — co-authored with Cristian Mariani, Giuliano Torrengo (Inquiry 67 (6), 2005–2042 (2024))

 It has been argued that quantum mechanics forces us to accept the existence of metaphysical, mind-independent indeterminacy.
 In this paper we provide an interpretation of the indeterminacy involved in the quantum phenomena in terms of a view that we call Plural Metaphysical Supervaluationism.
 According to it, quantum indeterminacy is captured in terms of an irreducibly plural relation between the actual world and various misrepresentations of it.